Nalipp/browser_plugin_lesson_generator/README.md

-# English Lesson Plan Generator Chrome Extension

-A Chrome extension that helps generate English lesson plans by scraping web content.

----

-## How It Works
-1. User clicks the extension popup and scrapes the current page
-2. Extension sends the scraped content to the backend (Render or local Flask)
-3. Backend generates a lesson plan using OpenAI and returns it
-4. Extension opens a new tab and displays the formatted lesson plan

-## Installation

-1. Clone this repository or download the files
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the directory containing these files

-## Usage

-1. Click the extension icon in your Chrome toolbar
-2. Navigate to any webpage you want to use as source material
-3. Right click on popup for inspector tools
-4. Click the "Scrape Current Page" button
-5. The content will be saved locally in your browser

-## Development

-PROD and dEV mode are not automatic at this point Comment out the PROD url and uncomment DEV from popup.js The extension uses Chrome's Storage API to store scraped content locally.
-This data can be accessed later for generating lesson plans.

-## Files

-- `manifest.json`: Extension configuration
-- `popup.html`: Extension popup interface
-- `popup.js`: Extension functionality
-- `icons/`: Directory containing extension icons

-## Next Steps

-- Implement AI integration for lesson plan generation
-- Add content filtering options
-- Create a lesson plan viewer interface

 # Browser Plugin Lesson Generator

 This project is a Chrome extension that scrapes content from any website, sends it to a serverless backend (hosted on Render), and generates an AI-powered lesson plan using OpenAI.
 The lesson plan is then displayed in a new tab for easy viewing, copying, or downloading.